bsmith89/longev-mgen/doc/submission.md

 containing proteins are not found in any non-responders.
 While this
-characteristic does not seem to perfectly discriminate responder from non-responder OTUs---B2 also lacks such a gene---it nonetheless demonstrates concordance between inferred genomic features and observed population dynamics.
+characteristic does not seem to perfectly discriminate responder from non-responders---B2 also lacks such a gene---it nonetheless demonstrates concordance between inferred genomic features and observed population dynamics of the corresponding species.

 Despite the absence of a GH13 domain on the outer-membrane, it is plausible that B2 is capable of degrading starch using other enzymatic